AKloc/BookNotes/Brotopia.md

 - Interesting startup balance considerations between "We need to have to people who already think the way we do so we can move fast" and "We need to make sure that we're diverse from the start otherwise under-represented groups won't join us later."
 - A lot of awful stories, in general, about Silicon valley.
 	- Doing business / having lunches at strip clubs.
 	- Sex parties where business was commonly discussed.
 If women attend, they get a reputation that follows them.
-If they don't attend, they're prude.
+If they don't attend, they're deemed prude.
+	- Day one sexual harassment.
+"I'm in an open relationship with my wife,

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?